joelouthan/Theologicus/src/genesis/genesis18-1-15.md

 ><sup>10</sup> The LORD said, “I will certainly come back to you in about a year’s time, and your wife Sarah will have a son!”
 Now Sarah was listening at the entrance of the tent behind him.

-**Matthew 1:18-25** (CSB) The birth of Jesus Christ came about this way: After his mother Mary had been engaged to Joseph, it was discovered before they came together that she was pregnant from the Holy Spirit.
+**Matthew 1:18-25** The birth of Jesus Christ came about this way: After his mother Mary had been engaged to Joseph, it was discovered before they came together that she was pregnant from the Holy Spirit.
 So her husband, Joseph, being a righteous man, and not wanting to disgrace her publicly, decided to divorce her secretly.

 But after he had considered these things, an angel of the Lord appeared to him in a dream, saying, “Joseph, son of David, don’t be afraid to take Mary as your wife, because what has been conceived in her is from the Holy Spirit.
 She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”